tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 ## 1. The description of the key concepts is not clear.
 The paragraphs of the current paper were poorly written and readers cannot follow them easily.
 The authors are suggested to revise the paper extensively to improve its readability.
 We revised the text extensively, with the aim of improving the overall readability and making the flow of ideas more linear.
 To that end, the overall structure of sections and subsections was substantially changed.

+We also extended the definition of the basic concepts, adding Figures to better illustrate

 ## 2. The authors describe basic concepts of convex and concave hulls in an intuitive manner and show that “the idea is to identify the local extrema that tough the envelope”.
 But the reviewer cannot fully understand the logical connection between them.
 The authors are suggested to explain their idea in a more explicit manner.